Classification of Living Things (8-9)

 Or, think about it this way: You and your friend are different living things.
 You and a bird are also different living things.
 But you and your friend are a lot more similar than you and a bird.

 Here is another example.
-These birds are more similar than the hippo and the bird.
+These birds are more similar to the hippo and the bird.

 How do you explain the great extent of these differences?
 There are more differences between a bird and a human being than two human beings.
 This is where taxonomy is used.
 Taxonomy is the process of organizing living things into groups that have common characteristics.